Skip to main content

 • Obligation: Report any statistically significant increase in the frequency or severity of non-serious incidents or expected undesirable side-effects that could have a significant impact on the benefit-risk analysis — addressed in GP-004 Vigilance system, § Trend report.

 • Observation period: Annual, aligned with the PSUR cycle, with quarterly interim reviews of quality indicators.
 Multi-year comparisons are performed at each annual management review.
-See § Analyse trends, decide on necessary measures and implement them, above.
+See § Trend analysis, above.

 • Statistical method: Comparison with historical data using statistical and comparison techniques per GP-020 Data analysis, § Data analysis procedure.
 A 25% increase over historic or foreseeable data constitutes the threshold for triggering a formal investigation.
 See § Indicators and threshold values for benefit-risk reassessment, above.